-- Associates are personally responsible for the content they publish on social media. - Associates may not post material that is obscene, threatening, harassing, or discriminatory to another person or entity (including Avantor, our associates, customers, or suppliers.) - Associates are expected to be respectful of all individuals and communities and adhere to the terms of use of the social media site. - Associates are prohibited from using the identity of another associate, an employee of an Avantor customer or supplier, another third party that Avantor has a business relationship with, or a competitor. - All rules and policies that apply to the protection of confidential information, including this Code, also apply to all social media activities; disclosure of confidential information concerning Avantor, customers, suppliers, or other third parties is prohibited.
+- Associates are personally responsible for the content they publish on social media - Associates may not post material that is discriminatory to our associates, customers, or suppliers. - Associates are prohibited from using the identity of another associate, an employee of an Avantor customer or supplier, another third party that Avantor has a business relationship with, or a competitor. - All rules and policies that apply to the protection of confidential information, including this Code, also apply to all social media activities.
+Disclosure of confidential information concerning Avantor, customers, suppliers, or other third parties is prohibited.